aebergl/MatSurv/Article/paper.md

 An event is, for example, death, relapse of disease, or a new metastatic tumor.
 If none of these events occur during the study period, the time to-to-event is unknown, we only know that no events were observed during the study time.
-The methods described below was developed for this kind of data.
+The methods described below were developed for this kind of data.
 For an in-depth introduction to survival analysis, we can recommend the book by Kleinbaum and David (Kleinbaum 1998).
 In fact, much of the code used in MatSurv is based on the equations given in the book.
 Commonly